zzulueta/mslearn-ai-agents/Instructions/03b-build-multi-agent-solution.md

    )
     ```

-    This code creates the agent definition on your Azure AI agents client.

-1. Find the comment **Create a connected agent tool for the priority agent**, and add the following code:
+1. Find the comment **Create an agent to assign tickets to the appropriate team**, and enter the following code:

     ```python
-   # Create a connected agent tool for the priority agent
+   # Create an agent to assign tickets to the appropriate team
+   team_agent_name = "team_agent"
-   priority_agent_tool = ConnectedAgentTool(
+   team_agent_instructions = """
-        id=priority_agent.id,
-        name=priority_agent_name,
-        description="Assess the priority of a ticket" )
-    ```

-    Now let's create the other triaging agents.

-1. Under the comment **Create the team agent and connected tool**, and add the following code:

-    ```python
-   # Create the team agent and connected tool
+   Decide which team should own each ticket.

+   Choose from the following teams:
+   - Frontend
+   - Backend
+   - Infrastructure
+   - Marketing

+   Base your answer on the content of the ticket.
+Respond with the team name and a very brief explanation.
+   """

    team_agent = agents_client.create_agent(
         model=model_deployment,
         name=team_agent_name,
         instructions=team_agent_instructions
    )
-   team_agent_tool = ConnectedAgentTool(
-        id=team_agent.id,
-        name=team_agent_name,
-        description="Determines which team should take the ticket" )
     ```

-1. Under the comment **Create the effort agent and connected tool**, and add the following code:
+1. Find the comment **Create an agent to estimate effort for a support ticket**, and enter the following code:

     ```python
-   # Create the effort agent and connected tool
+   # Create an agent to estimate effort for a support ticket
+   effort_agent_name = "effort_agent"
+   effort_agent_instructions = """
+   Estimate how much work each ticket will require.

+   Use the following scale:
+   - Small: Can be completed in a day
+   - Medium: 2-3 days of work
+   - Large: Multi-day or cross-team effort

+   Base your estimate on the complexity implied by the ticket.
+Respond with the effort level and a brief justification.
+   """

    effort_agent = agents_client.create_agent(
         model=model_deployment,
         name=effort_agent_name,
         instructions=effort_agent_instructions
    )
+    ```

+    So far, you've created three agents; each of which has a specific role in triaging a support ticket.
+Now let's create ConnectedAgentTool objects for each of these agents so they can be used by other agents.

+1. Find the comment **Create connected agent tools for the support agents**, and enter the following code:

+    ```python
+   # Create connected agent tools for the support agents
+   priority_agent_tool = ConnectedAgentTool(
+        id=priority_agent.id,
+        name=priority_agent_name,
+        description="Assess the priority of a ticket" )

+   team_agent_tool = ConnectedAgentTool(
+        id=team_agent.id,
+        name=team_agent_name,
+        description="Determines which team should take the ticket" )

    effort_agent_tool = ConnectedAgentTool(
         id=effort_agent.id,
         name=effort_agent_name,